FilecoinFoundationWeb/filecoin-foundation/src/content/blog/surveying-the-filecoin-community-priorities-and-opportunities-for-2022.md

 ---
 title: "Surveying the Filecoin Community: Priorities and Opportunities for 2022"
+slug: surveying-the-filecoin-community-priorities-and-opportunities-for-2022
 created-on: 2023-04-21T07:32:03.550Z
 updated-on: 2023-04-21T07:32:03.550Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
+featured: false
-f_description: "As a core building block of the Web3 world, the Filecoin network is both open-source and decentralized. "
+description: "As a core building block of the Web3 world, the Filecoin network is both open-source and decentralized. "
-f_featured: false
-f_image:
+image:
   url: /assets/images/643e66cbb75bbf237f8e1292_1-1dqtfatumnkf7vdkmw1rhq.png
   alt: null
-f_post-date: 2022-01-28T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
-slug: surveying-the-filecoin-community-priorities-and-opportunities-for-2022
-date: 2023-10-18T15:18:29.461Z
+recommended-posts: []
+metadata: null
 ---

 As a core building block of the Web3 world, the Filecoin network is both open-source and decentralized.
 This means that ecosystem coordinators — including Filecoin Foundation––are responsible for ensuring that the Filecoin ecosystem is a product of its community, building pathways for community members to define network-wide priorities, influencing the allocation of resources, and identifying other development opportunities.

 The Filecoin Community Survey is one such pathway.
 Designed collaboratively by staff at Filecoin Foundation and Protocol Labs, the survey was an open-ended and anonymous feedback tool to help foster continued development and growth of the ecosystem.
 Everyone in the Filecoin community was welcome to participate.
 The survey was distributed via Filecoin Slack channels and Twitter and responses were collected for approximately four weeks.